Orishas (band)

-The name "Orishas" refers to the set of deities worshipped in African-based religions in the Americas, like Santería in Cuba and Candomblé in Brazil, resulting from the relocation of Yoruba slaves.
+The name "Orishas" refers to the set of deities worshipped in African-based religions in the Americas, like Santería in Cuba and Candomblé in Brazil, resulting from the relocation of enslaved Yoruba.
 These orishas each represent a natural element (such as the ocean or leaves) and exhibit a human characteristic (such as motherhood or love).
 This link is evident in the group's lyrics, for example those of "Nací Orichas" and "Canto Para Elewa Y Changó".
 The group's success is a testament to both the international appeal of the group itself as well as the global popularity of Cuban culture.
 As of October 2009, the band consists of three members: Yotuel, Ruzzo and Roldán.
 Flaco-Pro left the group in 2002 before the release of its second studio album, Emigrante.
 The band members live in distributed locations in Europe (Roldán in Paris, Ruzzo in Milan, and Yotuel in Madrid).
 In 2007, they collaborated with Puerto Rican group Calle 13 on the song "Pa'l Norte" (from the album Residente o Visitante).
 The song won a Latin Grammy for Best Urban Song.